freesewing/markdown/dev/tutorials/pattern-design/paperless-bib/en.md

 the pattern directly onto fabric, or onto an intermediate medium such as tracing paper.

-In addition, FreeSewing will automatically render a grid for each pattern part with metric or imperial marcations, depending on the units requested by the user.
+In addition, FreeSewing will automatically render a grid for each pattern part with metric or imperial markings, depending on the units requested by the user.

 While the grid gets added automatically, the dimensions you have to add yourself.
 Thankfully, there's macros that can help you with that, specifically: